Alopecia areata: Society and culture

 Alopecia areata and alopecia barbae have been identified by some as the biblical nethek condition that is part of the greater tzaraath family of skin disorders; the said disorders are purported to being discussed in the Book of Leviticus, chapter 13.

 Notable people

-NASCAR driver Joey Logano, obstacle athlete Kevin Bull, politicians Peter Dutton and Ayanna Pressley, K-pop singer Peniel Shin of BtoB, actors Anthony Carrigan and Alan Fletcher, and actresses Jada Pinkett Smith and May Calamawy all have some form of alopecia areata.
+NASCAR driver Joey Logano, obstacle athlete Kevin Bull, politicians Peter Dutton and Ayanna Pressley, K-pop singer Peniel Shin of BtoB, actors Christopher Reeve, Anthony Carrigan, Greg Grunberg and Alan Fletcher, and actresses Jada Pinkett Smith, May Calamawy, and Lili Reinhart all have some form of alopecia areata.
+Molly Tuttle is a spokesperson for the National Alopecia Areata Foundation.